 Guatemala: Guatemalan forests, colonial towns, pristine lakes, fury-bound volcanoes, and Mayan ruins magnetized me to this beautiful country.
 People are friendly and the cuisine delicious.

 Cuba: Cuba, Oh Cuba, mi amor.
 Cuba is an ode to the 60s.
 It is like entering a time machine and going back to the past.
-Not just the cars and buildings, but even the people are old school.
-Which translates to timeless chats with neighbors, impromptu salsa on the street, kids kicking a ragtag football and other beauties that our internet-crazy world has long forgotten.
-I can write a book on the beauties of Cuba.
+Not just cars and buildings, but even the people are old school, which translates to timeless chats with neighbors, impromptu salsa on the street, kids kicking a ragtag football and other beauties that our internet-crazy world has long forgotten.
+I can write a book on the virtues of Cuba.

 Financing my trip

-Initially, I used my savings that I saved up thanks to 2 years of full-time software development job.
-As I started moving, my Spanish improved and I started working to earn some money.
-I taught English, helped locals put their businesses on the internet, and also sold food on the streets to earn some money.
+Initially, I used my savings (travel around the world money, as I call it), thanks to two years of a full-time software development job.
+As I started moving, my Spanish improved, and I started working to earn some money.
+I taught English, helped locals put their businesses on the internet, and also sold food on the streets to make some cash.